wexflow/wexflow.github.io/README.md

 [![deploy](https://github.com/wexflow/wexflow.github.io/actions/workflows/deploy.yml/badge.svg)](https://github.com/wexflow/wexflow.github.io/actions/workflows/deploy.yml) [![lighthouse](https://github.com/wexflow/wexflow.github.io/actions/workflows/lighthouse.yml/badge.svg)](https://github.com/wexflow/wexflow.github.io/actions/workflows/lighthouse.yml)

-# Wexflow Website
+## About

+[Wexflow](https://github.com/aelassas/wexflow) is a workflow engine offering a cross-platform workflow server, 100+ built-in activities and a powerful admin panel for managing your workflows.

 This repository contains the source code for the [Wexflow](https://wexflow.github.io/) official landing page.

+Built with a clean and simple design, this website presents the main features, demo, support, and contact sections to introduce Wexflow to users and developers.

 The website is built using [Vite](https://vitejs.dev/) with plain HTML, CSS, and JavaScript.

-## About

-Wexflow is an open-source and cross-platform workflow engine offering a cross-platform workflow server, 100+ built-in activities and a powerful admin panel for managing your workflows.

-This website presents the main features, support, and contact sections to introduce Wexflow to users and developers.
+Feel free to explore the code, see how everything works, suggest improvements, or use it as a starting point or template to build your own landing page.

-## Features
+## Website Features (Not BookCars Platform)

 - Multilingual support (English, French, German, Spanish, Portuguese, Japanese, Chinese)
 - Responsive and accessible design